 Things are going your way for some reason.
-If the contest goes another round, the player draws an additional card, and may discard one danger drawn.
+If the contest goes additional rounds, the pace increases by one, and the player may discard one danger drawn per round.

 Observation

 You are especially observant in your action, learning something of importance that can be discerned during the conflict, usually as a result of some event that has occurred during the conflict.